jina-ai/jina/docs/fundamentals/flow/instrumenting-flow.md

 ```
 ````

-As in the above tracing example, the Flow propagates the Metrics configuration to each Pod.
+The Flow propagates the Metrics configuration to each Pod.
 The `metrics_exporter_host` and `metrics_exporter_port` arguments configure the metrics [exporter](https://opentelemetry.io/docs/instrumentation/python/exporters/#metrics-1) responsible for pushing collected data to the [collector](https://opentelemetry.io/docs/collector/) backend.

 ```{hint}